 Now learn the rhythm.
 It can sometimes be difficult to sing a precise rhythm if you haven't learned the notes and what words or vowels to sing with it.
 That is why I have listed this one last in your sequence of learning a riff.
 Listen to the pulse or rhythm of the music and how the riff fits in with the beat.
 Notice if there are any notes which are given emphasis.

 Learn your musical cues.
 With each riff, there is a note in the musical accompaniment that gives you your starting note.
 Learn to hear that musical cue.
 There is also a specific rhythmic pattern that occurs just before you begin to sing.
 Once you have learned the complete riff, pay attention to the musical and rhythmic cues so you can start singing on the right note at the correct time.

 Start Riffing Now

 Several years ago I created a unique vocal workout CD entitled Riffs, Runs and Embellishments.
 Until now it was only available as part of The Contemporary Vocalist Volume Two.
 For the first time, it is available as a single CD Download right on this site!
 This is an exciting tool for achieving outstanding vocal skill while having a lot of fun.

 The musical accompaniment is a band playing grooves in the various styles of the riff exercises.
 The groove loops so that you practice the embellishment four times in each key before it modulates (moves to the next key).
 Each exercise is a thorough work out moving up and down your range.

 Riffs, Runs and Embellishments covers several musical styles and the skills you develop can be applied to many more genres.
 Some of the riffs use words while some use just sounds that are appropriate for that particular musical style.
-The CD Download comes complete with instructions.
+The Riffs Download comes complete with instructions.